Spencer-Sch/Calculator_2.0/README.md

 Update #2

+- updated tests in "clearFunctionLogic.test" in order to reflect the additions of render slice to global state.

+Update #3

-- updated tests in "calculateLogic.test" in order to reflect the additions of render slice to global state.
+- updated tests in "decimalLogic.test" in order to reflect the additions of render slice to global state.